Find a Cheaper Electricity Provider and Save Money in 2025!

 1. Type of Solar Panel

-There are many different types of solar panels you could get installed and each one has its cost.
-The different types of solar panels will have different ways of producing electricity than others and this can invariably affect the cost.
+There are many different types of solar panels and each one has its own cost.
+The different types of solar panels will have different ways of producing electricity than others and this can invariably affect the amount you pay.

 2. Property Size